 - Obtaining, evaluating, and communicating information

 By stressing the importance of these practices, NGSS is emphasizing that science is not just isolated facts.
-When students engage in the practices, they learn how scientific knowledge develops by working through the same practices that scientists and engineers use.
-This participation also creates a more meaningful learning experience, students are doing science, which, in turn, better prepares them for NGSS performance assessments.
+When students engage in the practices, they learn through NGSS performance tasks how scientific knowledge develops by working through the same practices that scientists and engineers use.
+This participation also creates a more meaningful learning experience because students are doing science, which, in turn, better prepares them for NGSS performance assessments.

 Dimension 2: Crosscutting Concepts

-Crosscutting concepts are those concepts that apply across all scientific disciplines.
+NGSS curriculum crosscutting concepts are those concepts that apply across all scientific disciplines.
 They provide students with an organizational framework based on behavior and function that connects ideas from different scientific disciplines in an NGSS curriculum.
 These concepts play an important role in NGSS three dimensional learning.
 For example, students can see how energy and matter are essential to understanding Life Sciences, but also for understanding Physical Science, Earth Science, and Engineering.

 NGSS Crosscutting Concepts:

 - Cause and effect